 Have you ever uploaded a PDF to your website instead of creating a web page?
 While it may seem like a way to save time, PDFs should be used sparingly.
 Here’s why.

-- HTML pages are better for search engine optimization (SEO) than PDFs.
-Search engines don’t crawl PDFs the same way they crawl web pages, which makes it harder for people to find the content within your PDF.
+HTML pages are better for search engine optimization (SEO) than PDFs.
+Search engines don’t crawl PDFs the same way they crawl web pages, which makes it harder for people to find the content they are looking for.

 When to Use a PDF

 Occasionally, you might decide to upload a PDF to your website.
 Here are some examples of when a PDF might be appropriate:

 - Forms that require a signature or multiple signatures

 - Course flyers or lists of courses — this information should be on a web page, linking to the Schedule of Classes.
 See an example course listing page.

 - Event flyers — this information should be on a web page.
 See an example events page.